DigiNode-Tools/diginode-tools/docs/suggested_hardware.md

 - [Amazon.nl](https://amzn.to/3yLOKip)
 - [Amazon.de](https://amzn.to/3yjVYZp)

 Note: Running DigiByte Core requires ~5Gb RAM.
-For this reason, an 8Gb Pi 4 Raspberry Pi 4 is strongly reccomended.
+For this reason, an 8Gb Pi 4 is highly reccomended.
 The 4Gb model will function but it requires a swap files and performance will be very sluggish.
-For this reason, a 4Gb Pi is fine for testing, but for long term use, an 8Gb (or greater) Pi is highly recommeded.
-As of July 2022, Raspberry Pi's are still very hard to get hold of due to the global chip shortage, and they may be out of stock at the provided links.
-Also, be wary of price gouging - the MSRP of the Pi4 8Gb is $75 USD.
+For this reason, a 4Gb Pi is fine for testing, but for long term use, an 8Gb model (or greater) Pi is highly recommeded.
+As of July 2022, due to the global chip shortage, Raspberry Pi's are still very hard to get hold of, and they may be out of stock at the provided links.
 You can monitor current stock availability at the [rpilocator website](https://rpilocator.com/).
 You can also sign up for stock alerts on [Twitter](https://twitter.com/rpilocator) or [Telegram](https://t.me/raspberry_alert_pi).
+Be wary of price gouging - the MSRP of the Pi4 8Gb is $75 USD.

 ![Raspberry Pi 4 Model B 8Gb](/images/rpi4_8gb.jpg)